root-project/root/README/ReleaseNotes/v606/index.md

 ## Language Bindings

 ### Notebooks
-We provided integration of ROOT with Jupyter notebooks.
-For what concerns Python notebooks, tab completion, output and graphics capturing have been enabled.
-It is possible to switch from Python to C++ and have a C++ notebook at disposal.
+We provided integration of ROOT with the Jupyter technology, integrating ROOT with Python Notebooks and providing a ROOT Kernel like functionality - de facto an enhanced C++ web based shell.
+Tab completion, output and graphics inlining have been added.
+These functionalities are automatically available upon import of the ROOT module in a Notebook or at startup of a ROOT prompt kernel.
-New tutorials and code examples have been provided here: https://root.cern.ch/code-examples#notebooks We made it easier to use ROOT notebooks locally, by providing a 'root --notebook' command option to start a local notebook server customised with all the ROOT features.
+We made it easier to use ROOT notebooks locally, by providing a 'root --notebook' command option to start a local notebook server customised with all the ROOT features.
 This command option is only present when building with CMake.

+New tutorials and code examples have been provided here: https://root.cern.ch/code-examples#notebooks

+Support for capturing large outputs (stderr/stdout) coming from C++ libraries has been added.

 ## JavaScript ROOT